- [Total: 12 Average: 1.5]

 - Cast: Ben Stiller, Jack Black, Rachel Weisz, Amy Poehler

 Envy began development at Warner Bros based Castle Rock, after a pitch by Larry David, but the studio could not come to terms with the $40 million budget that Castle Rock had packaged the film with.
 The project moved over to DreamWorks for financing, which was a surprise since director Barry Levinson was very vocal about DreamWorks’ mishandling and dumping of his film An Everlasting Piece (2000) and the same would be the fate of Envy.

 Envy finished production in 2002 and after disastrous test screenings, the film was pushed back from its May 2003 release date and then shelved with the strong possibility of going straight to video.
 DreamWorks decided to give the film a theatrical release in the US and scheduled it for April 2, 2004.
 Ben Stiller was already extremely over-exposed in 2004, with 4 movies set for release (Along Came Polly, Starsky and Hutch, DodgeBall and Meet the Fockers) and of his 5 films, Envy was the only that bombed.

-Sony had overseas rights for the film and dumped it straight to video in almost every territory.
+Sony had overseas rights for the picture and dumped it straight to video in almost every market.
 Envy saw a small release in the UK in 77 theaters to just $112,575 and Mexico posted the highest numbers with just $358,481.
 The overseas cume was an anemic $1,019,440.